xluthi/chickencoopdoor_esp8266/README.md

     * *answer*: none
     * *payload*: 0 -->Turn LED off.
 Any other char --> turn the LED on.
     * *usage*: Test MQTT messaging by controlling builtin LED.

-The device is reporting pulses (aka. water volume consumption in liter) on the topic **/house/sensors/water/city**.
-This value is configurable in the `private.h` file.

 ## Compilation ##